 I had a little trouble trying to feed these to Champ.
 The first time I did it with a bit in, and he let them fall all over the ground while he chewed on just a few of them…and then freaked out trying to grab the tiny balls out of the arena footing.
 I had to pick them up one by one and feed them to him so that he wasn’t so desperate to find the yummy little treats.
 I found I had to cover his mouth with my hand to catch the falling balls with the bit in.

 I had better luck feeding him these right before I bridled.
 I still found he had trouble holding onto the GumBits, so I just started giving him them in a bucket.
-He is a bit of a messy eater and drops his grain all over the place (sometimes throws it) and then forages for it later (I think he enjoys the process), so it makes sense that he has issues eating these.
+He is a bit of a messy eater and drops his grain all over the place (sometimes throws it) and then forages for it later, so it makes sense that he has issues eating these.

 He does love them and gets incredibly excited when he hears the bag crinkle, but he still can’t quite figure out how to hold on to them while chewing.
 You can hear the hard crack of the shell when he chews here and see him turn his nose towards me looking for more.

-I didn’t notice much of an increase in saliva and Champ’s not a grinder, so those benefits were lost on us.
+I didn’t notice much of an increase in saliva (he doesn’t have a problem with that) and Champ’s not a grinder, so those benefits were lost on us.
 However, most of the time Champ is still in the bridle and doesn’t chew much.
 These did vastly increase his chewing and playing with the bit, which was very helpful in our arena work.

 I used GumBits for several dressage lessons and there was a noticeable difference in the contact when I used them.
 The lessons I used them in went really well and I got “Two Gold Stars” from the instructor.
 The lessons I didn’t use them were a bit of a struggle.
 It might be coincidence…but I’m thinking it isn’t!